-Which Church do you attend?

-Please tick if you attend church at least monthly

 To be completed by your Parish Priest/Vicar/Minister.

 (If there is currently no minister in post a senior church officer may sign)

 I can confirm, to the best of my knowledge, that the above information is accurate.

 Signed

 Dated

 Name

 Position

 Address

-The information collected on this form may be passed to schools or to other Local Authorities

 The information collected on this form may be passed to schools or to other Local Authorities as part of the admissions procedure.
 The information will be passed to the school to which the child concerned is finally allocated, where it will form part of the pupil database maintained by that school.
-Any personal information you provide will be dealt with in accordance with the requirements of the Data Protection Act 1998.
+The Academy Trust will use the information you have provided in your application for a school place in accordance with the General Data Protection Regulations 2018.
+Further information will be available from the academy or the academy's website.